 Leonberger Polyneuropathy & Leukoencephalomyelopathy

 The neurological disorder leukoencephalomyelopathy (LEMP) is a recessively inherited neurodegenerative disorder that affects the white matter of the central nervous system (CNS).
-A similar disease has been described in Rottweiler dogs.
 Canine LEMP is characterized by slowly worsening gait abnormalities, especially spontaneous knuckling, dragging of the paws and hypermetria of the thoracic limbs, and a characteristic pattern on magnetic resonance imaging (MRI).
 Affected dogs show corresponding gross lesions in the cervical spinal cord white matter that may extend to the thoracic spinal cord, as well as to the brain; peripheral nerve and muscle biopsies are unremarkable.
 Canine LEMP often shows a juvenile onset and is characterized by a generalized progressive ataxia.
 Spinal reflexes of affected dogs are mostly normal.
 In the progressive clinical course of the disease, affected dogs may become increasingly immobile within a few months.
 Like many diseases of the CNS, there is no effective treatment for LEMP.
 Since in most cases the dog is not in pain, but is strongly restricted in its quality of life, owners are encouraged to ask a veterinarian for advice.

 Research carried out at the University of Minnesota, the University of Bern, and Utrecht University has identified two LEMP mutations within the same gene, one in the Leonberger and the other in Rottweilers.
 The Rottweiler mutation has also been observed in Great Danes.